How do you go about assessing the quality of a translation?

 - these will typically involve more subtle shades of meaning rather than the essential or main message of that section.

 Only native speakers can really assess quality of expression.
-It requires their native speaker “feel”.
+It requires their native speaker “feel” for the language.

 Generally native speakers will agree on what is and isn’t good wording.